Grow your firm, improve your revenue, go global

 Among the world leaders and international influencers I have had the privilege to support and interpret for I can count:

-Mikhail Gorbachev, Margaret Thatcher, Rajiv Gandhi, Boris Yeltsin, Ronald Reagan, George H.W.
+Mikhail Gorbachev, Margaret Thatcher, Joe Biden, Rajiv Gandhi, Boris Yeltsin, Ronald Reagan, George H.W.
 Bush, Bill Clinton, Brian Mulroney, Richard Nixon, John Major, Nursultan Nazarbayev, Lee Kuan Yew, Al Gore, Viktor Chernomyrdin, George P. Shultz, Sergei Lavrov and Eduard Shevardnadze.

 At these levels nuance is as important as words to avoid misinterpretation and conflicting messages.
 This is where an experienced and skilful interpreter like me is worth their weight in gold.
 I am happy to say that no international incidents occurred on my watch!